wearsunscreen/portfolio/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## To do

+- J hat logo in ascii art
+- elm games

 ## GitLab CI

 This project's static Pages are built by [GitLab CI][ci], following the steps